AnyChart/docs.anychart.com/Basic_Charts/Series_Type.md

     ["Winter", 23]
 ];

-// create a series
+// set the chart type
+var chart = anychart.area();

-var series = chart.line(data);
+// set the series type and data var series = chart.area(data);

-// change the series type to area series.seriesType("area");
+// switch the series typen
+series.seriesType("column");
 ```

+The sample below demonstrates how this feature works with Area, Line, Column, and other series types requiring only one value:

 {sample :height 425}{sample}BCT\_Series\_Type\_01{sample}

-In the following sample, the {api:anychart.core.cartesian.series.Base#seriesType}seriesType(){api} method is applied to OHLC and Japanese candlestick series, which require four values, as well as to a range area series:
+In the following sample, the {api:anychart.core.cartesian.series.Base#seriesType}seriesType(){api} method is applied to OHLC, Japanese Candlestick, and similar types:

 ```
 // set the data